castorini/anserini/docs/elastirini.md

 ## Indexing and Retrieval: Core18

-We can reproduce the [TREC Washington Post Corpus](regressions-core18.md) results in a similar way.
+We can reproduce the TREC Washington Post Corpus results in a similar way.
-First, set up the proper schema using [this config](../src/main/resources/elasticsearch/index-config.core18.json):
+First, set up the proper schema using the config at `src/main/resources/elasticsearch/index-config.core18.json`:

 ```bash
 cat src/main/resources/elasticsearch/index-config.core18.json \